getodk/docs/docs/form-question-types.rst

 """"""""""""""""""""""""""""""""""""""

 type
-  :tc:`geopoint`
+  ``geopoint``
 appearance
-  :tc:`placement-map`
+  ``placement-map``

 The default :ref:`geopoint-widget` does not allow the user to place the point anywhere other than the device's current geolocation.

-A geopoint with the appearance attribute :tc:`placement-map` allows the user to select any point from a map.
+A geopoint with the appearance attribute ``placement-map`` allows the user to select any point from a map.
 The user can either long press to place the point anywhere, or, if the device knows its geolocation, tap on the "add point" button at the top right of the screen.
 The selected point is represented by a small circle with a red outline (see arrow in screenshot).

 The save button saves the selected point and returns to the question screen.
 If the point was selected by long pressing, the accuracy radius and altitude will both be 0.
 If the device's geolocation was selected, the accuracy radius will be greater than 0.